This post may contain affiliate links, for more information see our disclaimer.

 Stocks aren’t the only thing breaking record highs.
-The record
+The corporate debt bubble that looms over the economy is breaking records too.

 But should that worry you?
 Several analysts are saying yes it should, citing similarities to the subprime mortgage crisis of 2008.